-A licence will not be granted where the applicant has a conviction for one of the following offences until at least 10 years have elapsed since the completion of any sentence.
+A licence will not be granted where the applicant has a conviction for an offence of violence, or connected with any offence of violence, to include the following offence, until at least 10 years have elapsed since the completion of any sentence imposed.
+Where the offence of violence was committed against at child or vulnerable adult a licence will never be granted.

 - Arson

-- Malicious wounding or grievous bodily harm which is racially aggravated
+- · Malicious wounding or grievous bodily harm which is racially aggravated

 - Actual bodily harm which is racially aggravated

-- · Grievous bodily harm
+- Grievous bodily harm

 - Robbery

 - · Racially-aggravated criminal damage

 - Racially-aggravated s.4 Public Order Act 1986 offence (fear or provocation of violence)

 - Racially-aggravated s.4A Public Order Act 1986 offence (intentional harassment, alarm or distress)

 - Racially-aggravated harassment

 - Racially-aggravated fear of violence

 - Common assault

-- · Common assault which is racially-aggravated
+- Common assault which is racially-aggravated

 - Assault occasioning actual bodily harm

 - Assault on the police

 - Affray

-- Batterv
+- Battery

 - Riot

 - Obstruction

 - Criminal damage

 - Violent disorder

 - Resisting arrest

-- Any other offence involving violence
+- · Any other offence involving violence